 - The middle section of the General preference pane controls when scroll bars appear and a few additional scroll bar options.

-- To return the scroll bars to their pre-Lion functionality, select "Always" from the Show Scroll Bars options.
+- Select "Always" from the Show Scroll Bars options.
 The scroll bars will now always be visible, even when you're not scrolling.

-It's possible that your student prepared the file on a Macintosh computer without the Office file extensions turned on (which produced a file name such as "essay" instead of "essay.doc").
-You should be able to open the file if you change the file name to include the .doc file type extension (you may need to use .docx if the .doc doesn't work).
+It's possible that your student prepared the file on a Macintosh computer without the Office file extensions turned on (which produced a file name such as "essay" instead of "essay.docx").
+You should be able to open the file if you change the file name to include the .docx file type extension.
 It is also possible that your student is using Pages on the Mac; you can ask your student to save the file in a Word document format and re-submit it.

 You student attempts to submit an assignment and receives an error message with a long error id number and a message telling you to contact the System Administrator.
 This is probably caused by the name of the file containing some character other than letters, numbers, underscores or hyphens.
 Ask the student to rename the file with a shorter name with no special characters (no commas, extra periods, pound signs (#) or other non-letter, non-numeric characters).
 If this does not work, then empty the browser cache (Internet Explorer: Tools, Delete Browsing History, delete temporary internet files; or Firefox: Tools, Clear Private Data, make sure Cache is checked) and submit the file again.

 You are attempting to submit a paper to be checked and receive an error message stating that you are not logged on.
 This seems to affect Macintosh users and the solution here is to "enable third-party cookies."
 How to do this depends on your system and which browser you use:

 If you are using Firefox, then it's Preferences, click the Privacy tab, check Accept Cookies from Sites and keep until they expire.